Sandyman/enigma/README.md

 This is my attempt at making a simple Enigma simulator.
 I've looked extensively at lots of web pages, but mostly Wikipedia.

-I have focussed on functionality, so this simulator behaves as a proper Enigma M3/M4.
+I have focused on functionality, so this simulator behaves as a proper Enigma M3/M4.
 This includes the "double stepping", which was probably unintended in the original device.

 ### Example